PROFESSIONAL PLACEMENT YEAR - 2023/4

 Methods of Teaching / Learning

-The mentoring, coaching and assessment role of both the workplace supervisor and the academic supervisor are focused on ensuring that students achieve the learning outcomes for the module, which relate to personal, professional, and academic development of the student.
+To achieve the above during the placement year, there will be support through mentoring, coaching, review and assessment played by both the workplace supervisor and the academic supervisor which focuses on ensuring that students achieve the learning outcomes for the module, that relates to personal, professional, and academic development of the student.

 The academic supervisor provides guidance for the student and facilitates critical self- reflection by offering regular mentoring sessions.
 If students work on placements at remote locations, this support is provided via phone, email, or teleconference.